-If you are a student with a disability, you will be able to access specific support and accommodations through Student Accessibility Support, within the Office of Academic Services.
+If you are a student with a disability, you will be able to access support and accommodations through Student Accessibility Support (SAS).
 Our team will make it easy for you to tap into the rich network of resources, advising, tutoring and programming that are available to all Brandeis students.
-Additionally, you will be known in a holistic sense, through meetings, relationships and activities — and not solely by your disability.
+Additionally, through meetings we will get to know who you are holistically and not solely by your disability.

 Making the Most of the Brandeis Experience

-To make the most of your strengths, your needs and the resources available through Student Accessibility Support:
+To make the most of your strengths, your needs, and the resources available through SAS, we recommend that you:

-- Consider the shift from your previous schooling, where parents and/or teachers assumed responsibility for your disability, to your role as a young adult who is assuming responsibility for yourself.
-Explore this shift in a meeting with either Beth or Rage who can support you in making this critical transition.
+- Explore the shift to higher education - if you are an new undergraduate student, consider the shift from your previous schooling, where parents and/or teachers assumed responsibility for your disability, to your role as a young adult who is assuming responsibility for yourself.
+Explore this shift in a meeting with either Beth or an Accessibility Specialist who can promote your making this critical transition.